 Effingham County Car Accidents Laywers At Kicklighter Law, Represent Clients Injured in Labor Day Accidents

 If you were seriously injured in a car accident over the Labor Day holiday weekend, do not hesitate to contact our Effingham County car accident lawyers at Kicklighter Law.
 We will determine who is responsible for the accident.
-To schedule a free, confidential consultation, call us today at 912-754-6003 or contact us online.
+To schedule a confidential consultation, call us today at 912-754-6003 or contact us online.
 We are located in Springfield, Georgia, and we proudly serve clients throughout Effingham County, Savannah, and the surrounding areas.